kadynfinney/Azure-IT-and-Cybersecurity-Administration-Lab/README.md

 ## Description

-In this lab, Azure subscriptions and Role-Based Access Control were reviewed and configured.
-RBAC allows administrators to assign permissions based on job roles instead of giving users unnecessary access.
+In this lab, Azure subscriptions and Role-Based Access Control were reviewed to understand how permissions are assigned in Azure.
+RBAC allows administrators to give users access based on their role instead of giving unnecessary permissions.

-This supports the principle of least privilege, which is a major cybersecurity best practice.
+This supports the principle of least privilege, which means users should only have the access they need to do their job.

 ## Tasks Completed